afoster28/opt_portfolio_variance/README.md

 Testing:
 * Active printing during program run: options processed, number of options loaded, portfolio statistics, data saving
 * Confirmed shape of the price sample is lognormal
-* Spot-checked option payouts as being in the right direction as per option type type and trade directionality
+* Spot-checked option payouts as being in the right direction as per option type and trade directionality
-* Reproduced `result_matrix.csv` mean, variance and standard deviation on payout data persisted in `combined_table.csv` under the 'complete' run
+* Reproduced `result_matrix.csv` mean, variance and standard deviation under the 'complete' run on payout data persisted in `combined_table.csv`
-* Reconciled `result_matrix.csv`with the expected tables in `output_small.csv`, `output_medium.csv` and `output_large.csv`, showing low percentage differences (worst median diff across mean, variance and standard deviation for small, medium and large samples is -1%)
+* Reconciled `result_matrix.csv` for all three samples (small, medium, large) with the expected tables in `output_small.txt`, `output_medium.txt` and `output_large.txt`, showing low percentage differences (worst median percentage difference across means, variances and standard deviations for small, medium and large samples is 1%)